Please contact us if you have any questions regarding the Academic Catalog

 A student taking day courses who is not yet admitted into a degree or certificate program is defined as a non-matriculating day student.
 Assuming all pre-requisites are satisfied, non-matriculating day students can take up to 16 credits.
 The registrar and CPCE admissions counselor will keep track of all non-matriculating students regarding credit hours earned.

 Under extraordinary circumstances, a non-matriculating student may be allowed to take more than 16 credits, but no more than 16 credits can be applied to a Wentworth degree or certificate program.
-Written approval from an academic department head is required for any non-matriculating student to exceed the 16 credit hour limit.
+Written approval from an academic department chair is required for any non-matriculating student to exceed the 16 credit hour limit.

 High school seniors may apply any time after the beginning of their senior year.
 While there is not an application deadline, applying early is recommended for day majors because some majors and on-campus housing fill quickly.
 The application priority deadline is February 15.